ibm-cloud-docs/containers/cs_cluster_plan_network.md

 **Communication with {{site.data.keyword.cloud_notm}} classic resources**</br>
 If you need to connect your cluster to resources in your {{site.data.keyword.cloud_notm}} classic infrastructure, you can set up access between one VPC in each region to one {{site.data.keyword.cloud_notm}} classic infrastructure account.
 You must enable the VPC for classic access when you create the VPC, and you cannot convert an existing VPC to use classic access.
 To get started, see [Setting up access to your Classic Infrastructure from VPC](/docs/vpc-on-classic-network?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc).

-Want to use [{{site.data.keyword.cloud_notm}} Direct Link](/docs/infrastructure/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link) to create a direct, private connection between your remote network environments and {{site.data.keyword.containerlong_notm}}?
-First, create a VPC with classic infrastructure access.
-Then, you can set up a Direct Link connection between your classic infrastructure and your remote networks.
+When you create a VPC with classic infrastructure access, you can set up a [{{site.data.keyword.cloud_notm}} Direct Link](/docs/infrastructure/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link) connection between your classic infrastructure and your remote networks.
 Any clusters that you create in the VPC with classic infrastructure access can access the Direct Link connection.

+If you plan to connect your cluster to on-premises networks, you might have subnet conflicts with the IBM-provided default 172.30.0.0/16 range for pods and 172.21.0.0/16 range for services.
+You can avoid subnet conflicts when you [create a cluster in the CLI](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cli_cluster-create-vpc-classic) by specifying a custom subnet CIDR for pods in the `--pod-subnet` flag and a custom subnet CIDR for services in the `--service-subnet` flag.
 {: tip}

 </br>